 In a family business, should family members be excluded from the KPI project team to prevent bias?

 Certainly not.
 Provided that they can be full time on the project and have the requisite skills.
 I have set out a checklist in the book for outlining of the characteristics of the team members.

-IS there a tool-set (templates etc.) that you would recommend to look at for a start of the implementation?
+Is there a toolkit (templates etc.) that you would recommend to look at for a start of the implementation?

-I have spent 20 years refining a toolset that was originally developed under the sponsorship of Ausindustry (a government department).
+I have spent 20 years refining a toolkit that was originally developed by Ausindustry (a government department).
 I hope that the book and associated electronic media I have made available will assist.
 There are templates and a database of performance measures available for purchase on my website.

 In what key ways do you see sustainability reporting and the BSC approach as complementary tools?

 Sustainability reporting fits neatly in the environmental and community perspective.
 Thus I believe it should be a part of the BSC instead of another report.
 Management don’t have the time to be reading myriads of reports.

 Can you recommend literature on combining KPIs and the Hoshin process?

 The Hoshin process clearly has many merits working for it.
 And as with Kaplan and Norton, we are all singing from the same song sheet.
 My work on winning KPIs certainly is compatible as we are both trying to align daily activities at the workplace with the strategic activities of the organisation.
 Using a search string “Hoshin balanced score card case study” you will find many interesting articles.
 One in particular “Balances scorecard and Hoshin Kanri: dynamic capabilities for managing strategic fit” is worth a read.

 The learning & Growth perspective seems to be the hardest to measure.
 Are there standard measurements for training or growing expertise that can be leveraged?